-The course is an interdisciplinary introduction to the emerging science of complex networks and their applications.
+This course is an interdisciplinary introduction to the emerging science of complex networks and their applications.
 Topics to be covered include the mathematics of networks (graph theory), data analysis, and applications to biology, sociology, technology, and other fields.
-Students will learn about the ongoing research in the field, and ultimately apply their knowledge to conduct their own analysis of a real network data set of their choosing as part of the final project.
+Students will learn about foundational and ongoing research in the field, and ultimately apply their knowledge to conduct their own analysis of a real network data set of their choosing as part of the final project.
+This course is cross-listed as NETS51156.